hanhanwu/Hanhan_Applied_DataScience/README.md

 ### Cost Sensitive Learning
 * This method is becoming more and more popular recently.
 Majorly you just set the class weights based on the importance of false positive and false negative.
 * In practice, it is worthy to know more from the customers or the marketing team, trying to understand the cost of TP/TN or FP/FN.
+* Example-dependent Cost Sensitive method
+  * [Costcla][36] - it's a package that do model prediction including cost matrix
+    * The cost matrix is example dependent.
+Each row has the cost of [FP, FN, TP, TN].
+So when you are creating this cost matrix yourself, your training & testing data all records the costs, each row of your data is an example.
+[Sample Model Prediction][36]
+    * The drawback is, testing data also needs the cost matrix, but in practice, you may not know.
+However this method can still be used in train-validation dataset, in order to find the optimal model.
 ### Thresholding
 * When the prediction result is in probability format, we can change the threshold of class prediction.
 By default the reshold is 50-50.
 With the evaluation metric, better to <b>draw a curve with thresholds as x-axis and evaluation result as y-axis</b>, so that we will know which threshold to choose is better.
 ### Other Methods